 Characteristics of Noninstitutionalized DI and SSI Program Participants

-By Anne DeCesaro and Jeffrey Hemmeter, respectively with the Division of Policy Evaluation and the Division of SSI Statistics and Analysis, Office of Research, Evaluation, and Statistics, Office of Policy, Social Security Administration.
+Anne DeCesaro is with the Division of Policy Evaluation and Jeffrey Hemmeter is with the Division of SSI Statistics and Analysis, Office of Research, Evaluation, and Statistics, Office of Policy, Social Security Administration.

 Acknowledgments: We, the authors, would like to thank Dawn Haines and Todd Williams for their statistical expertise.
 We would also like to thank Linda Maxfield, Susan Grad, John Kearney, Paul Davies, John Hennessey, and Connie Marion for their helpful comments and suggestions.
 We also appreciate the help of Howard Iams, Jim Sears, Thuy Ho, and Denise Lewis (of the Census Bureau) for broadening our insight on the data and previous research in this area.